LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 John's preaching began with "Repent!
 The Kingdom of God is at hand."
 His was a call to repentance - a warning - a call to change our ways because something big and wonderful was soon coming.

-If this, then, is the goal, Mark has already indicated how we can make the changes we must.
-The gospel for Ash Wednesday gives us the blueprint.
+If this then is the goal, Mark has already indicated how we can make the changes we must.
+The Gospel for Ash Wednesday gives us the blueprint.
 Here, Mark gives us the threefold method of achieving MetanoiaPrayer, Fasting and Giving Alms.